iamtheblackunicorn/vcrypt/README.markdown

 - Upload to GitHub.
 - Deployment on GitHub Pages.

+### Version 1.1.0

+- Small layout update for responsive layouts.
+- Added a button to copy text from the result field.

 ## NOTE :scroll:

 - *VCrypt :ribbon: :scroll: :lock:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*